ArberSephirotheca/czy.github.io/pingcap-tinykv/index.md

   * Initialize the new raft.
   * Handle step to deal about state change and message received/sent.
   * Each time a follower/candidate encounters election timeout, it becomes a candidate to start a new election, the term + 1.
-  * voter use first-come-first-serve rule, which only votes once in a single term.
+  * voter use first-come-first-served rule, which only votes once in a single term.
   * Use randomnized election timeout to prevent conflict that many followers become candiate at the same time.